MengAiDev/cli-file-explorer/README.md

 - File search functionality with regex pattern matching
 - File sorting by name, size, date, or type
 - Support for both file name and content search
+- Bookmark management with persistent storage in `~/.bookmarks.txt`

 ## Installation